If you have a loved one with autism on your gift list this year, consider these sensory-friendly gifts recommended by Kinney Center experts.

 Your child can enjoy a traditional day camp experience while continuing the progress they achieved during the school year.
-Campers with autism participate in arts and crafts, science experiments, swimming, and visits from special guests alongside their neurotypical peers.
+Campers with autism participate in arts and crafts, science experiments, and visits from special guests alongside their neurotypical peers.

 Sports and Recreation